 Another common option for insurance is an Actual Cash Value (ACV) policy that calculates repairs or replacement based on depreciation or what’s considered fair market value.
 In that instance, the insured value of the property that’s been damaged or lost may not cover the replacement cost.

 So what’s the difference between ACV and functional replacement?

 Thinking of the stove once again, imagine that it’s a 40-year-old appliance.
 Although it’s fully functioning and was a premium model when purchased new, it’s now obsolete and would’ve been worth very little to sell.
 The insurer could assess its actual cash value at $100 or so, which would be unable to cover the cost of a new appliance.

 With functional replacement cost, the homeowner at least obtains a replacement that performs the same functions, even if it isn’t a premium appliance.

-If you’re looking to save some money on your home insurance, both Actual Cash Value and Functional Replacement Cost provisions can help.
-You’ll have lower premiums than with a Replacement Cost policy, although the coverage isn’t as beneficial to you in the event of an unfortunate loss.
+If you’re looking to save some money on your home insurance, both ACV and functional replacement cost provisions can help.
+You’ll have lower premiums than with a replacement cost policy, although the coverage isn’t as beneficial to you in the event of an unfortunate loss.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.